Propaganda techniques: Classification

 Thus, propaganda is a special form of communication, which is studied in communication research, and especially in media impact research, focusing on media manipulation.
-Propaganda is a particular type of communication characterized by distorting the representation of reality.
+Propaganda is a particular type of communication characterized by distorting the representation of reality and manipulation.

 Manipulation and media

 Common media for transmitting propaganda messages include news reports, government reports, historical revision, junk science, books, leaflets, movies, social media, radio, television, and posters.
 Less common nowadays are the cow post envelopes, examples of which have survived from the time of the American Civil War.
 (Connecticut Historical Society; Civil War Collections; Covers.)
 In the case of radio and television, propaganda can exist on news, current-affairs or talk-show segments, as advertising or public-service announcement "spots" or as long-running advertorials.
 Propaganda campaigns often follow a strategic transmission pattern to indoctrinate the target group.
 This may begin with a simple transmission such as a leaflet dropped from a plane or an advertisement.
 Generally these messages will contain directions on how to obtain more information, via a web site, hot line, radio program, etc. The strategy intends to initiate the individual from information recipient to information seeker through reinforcement, and then from information seeker to opinion leader through indoctrination.

 Information dissemination strategies only become propaganda strategies when coupled with propagandistic messages.
 Identifying these messages is a necessary prerequisite to study the methods by which those messages are spread.